Here's What Being 'Skinny Fat' Means for Your Health

-What I'm about to say may sound like an admission from an Addicts Anonymous meeting, but here goes: My name is Kelsey Castañon and I am skinny fat.
+What I'm about to say may sound like an admission from an Addicts Anonymous meeting, but here goes: My name is Kelsey Castañon and I'm skinny fat.
 There, I said it.

 On the outside, you'd never know.
-I look like your average Joe (or Jolene, if you will), with an athletic build and a pant size that's readily available at department stores.
+I have an athletic build and a pant size that's readily available at department stores.
 But don't let my appearance deceive you.
-On the inside, I often suspect my body hates me.
-(By the way, Body Shaming Leads to a Higher Mortality Risk.)
+On the inside, I am skinny fat and often suspect my body hates me.
+(By the way, body shaming leads to a higher mortality risk.)

 Let me explain this whole skinny fat thing.
 Despite my five-foot-three frame, I can put away more food than most dudes out there.
 This is not me boasting; it's a fact.
 My typical dinner consists of two full-blown meals.
-Some days I go for the grease (like pizza and mac 'n' cheese) while other times I'm healthy (think quinoa and a salad)-but there's never just one.
+Some days I go for the grease (like pizza—not salad pizzas, BTW, and mac 'n' cheese) while other times I'm healthy (think: quinoa and a salad).
+But there's never just one.
 Always two.

 And working out?
 I can't bring myself to do it.
-I assure myself that I'm not immobile, I do walk 20 minutes to work every day, but I rarely-if ever-engage in muscle-building exercise.
-My excuse is consistent: I'm "allergic" to sweat and often get sneeze-y and itchy for days after a workout.
-(Which, in my defense, is totally a thing-although my assumption remains undiagnosed by a doctor.)
+I assure myself that I'm not immobile, I do walk 20 minutes to work every day, but I rarely engage in muscle-building exercise.
+My skinny fat excuse is consistent: I'm "allergic" to sweat and often get sneeze-y and itchy for days after a workout.
+(Which, in my defense, is totally a thing—although my assumption remains undiagnosed by a doctor.)

-All signs point me to the term "skinny fat"-medically known as metabolically obese but within a normal weight range for my height—a phrase used to describe people who look fit and healthy on the surface yet, due to a lack of exercise or poor diet, have a slew of health problems brewing beneath it.
+All signs point me to the term "skinny fat"—medically known as metabolically obese but within a normal weight range for my height—a phrase used to describe people who look fit and healthy on the surface yet, due to a lack of exercise or poor diet, have a slew of health problems brewing beneath it.
 "I see these patients every day.
-At first, they look normal, sometimes even skinny, with a low or average body mass index (BMI)," says Lauren Klein, a certified weight loss management professional in New York City.
+At first, they look healthy, sometimes even skinny, with a low or average body mass index (BMI)," says Lauren Klein, a certified weight loss management professional in New York City.
 "But upon further evaluation, they fall victim to the same diagnostic markers of diabetic patients: high blood sugar, low good cholesterol, high triglycerides, inflammation, and/or high blood pressure."